 No description of the Stanford experience would be complete without mentioning its idyllic location in northern California.
 The incredible energy of entrpeneurial-mecca Silicon Valley, the charms and cuisines of San Francisco, and the incredible extremes of topography and climate that make the region unique await those fortunate enough to gain admission to Stanford GSB.

-For more information, visit the official Stanford MBA Admission Blog.
+For more information, or visit the official Stanford MBA Admission Blog.

 If this is an MBA program that appeals to you, please request a free evaluation of your candidacy.
 If you’ve decided to pursue admission, then contact The MBA Exchange for a dialogue with one of our admissions consultants – including former admissions officers and MBA grads — who can help you develop a strategy and tactics to maximize your chances for admission at this and other top-tier b-schools.